mrizaln/doublebuf/README.md

         /* some work... */

-        // front buffer guaranteed to be free to use after this until the next call to swap_buffers() auto&& [buffer, swapped] = buf.swap_buffers();
+        // front buffer guaranteed to be free to use after this until the next call to swap() auto&& [buffer, swapped] = buf.swap();

-        // swap_buffers() may not swap anything and return false flag to indicate that if (not swapped) {
+        // swap() may not swap anything and return false flag to indicate that if (not swapped) {
             // do something
         }